 I am the first generation of my family to attend a 4-year college.
-I’m a junior here at SNC and I am majoring in Sustainability with a minor in Outdoor Adventure Leadership.
+I’m a junior here at SNU and I am majoring in Sustainability with a minor in Outdoor Adventure Leadership.
 In 2011/2012, I am the current president of Sustainability club and the vice president and secretary of the First Generation club.
 I was a wilderness leader for Wilderness Orientation last fall and received my Wilderness First Responder this past winter.
-I love Sierra Nevada College and I hope to receive my Masters in Education here in the future.
+I love Sierra Nevada University and I hope to receive my Masters in Education here in the future.

 Ariel Trejo (’14)

 My name is Ariel Trejo.
 I am a 19 year old freshman at SNU and I am a Psychology major with a minor in Art.
 I decided to be a Psychology major to get my PhD because I want to be a child psychologist.
 I have always had the need to change people’s lives and I can’t think of a better way to do it then to start with the generation that will be our future.
 I decided to minor in Art because it has always been a passion of mine.
 I believe that there is a stress relieving quality you can only get from doing any type of art.
 I am the first person in my family to graduate from high school and go to college.
 I decided to join the First Generation Club because they provided support by creating a family outside of my family back home.
 That alone made the transition from living at home to living in a college dorm room a lot easier to handle.
 My hobbies include painting, writing poetry, and any outdoor activity that fits into my schedule.

 Hometown: Kings Beach, CA